evisionthemes/business-click/README.md

 ## Changelog ##

 ### 1.0.4 ###
-* Animations added in homepage sections.
+* Animations added in homepage sections and other micro animations added.
 * Slider shown in blog archive.
-* Default posts display and image issue fixed
+* Default posts display and image issue fixed.
-* Added Background Image Option in each sections
+* Added Background Image Option in each sections.
+* Dismissiable loading screens added.

 ### 1.0.3 ###
 * Slider height and overlay issue fix